-Bonney currently works at Marie Stopes Australia as their Head of Policy, and is on the Australian Women Against Violence Alliance policy executive.
-Her other current board appointments include Genetic Alliance Australia and Violence Prevention Australia.
+Bonney currently works nationally at Marie Stopes Australia as their Head of Policy, and is also currently on the board of Genetic Alliance Australia.
 Bonney’s previous board appointments include the Planning Institute of Australia, Children by Choice and Working Women’s Centres.

 Helen Keleher, Deputy Chair

 Helen has recently returned to the AWHN Board, having previously served as a Board member from 1999-2006.
 In her past role with AWHN, Helen was co-convener of two hugely successful Australian Women’s Health Conferences (in 2000 and 2005).

 Helen is now Adjunct Professor with the Schools of Rural Health and Public Health and Preventive Medicine, Monash University.

 She is also Director of Keleher Consulting.
 In this role she works for health and human services with all levels of government, community health and women’s health services, hospitals and non-government organisations.

 Helen has significant expertise in women’s health, gender equity, primary health and population health.

 She was a Board member of the South-East Melbourne Medicare Local from 2012- 2015, and Chair of Women’s Health in the South-East until October 2016.
 She is past President and Life Member of the Public Health Association of Australia and was Convenor for the 2017 World Congress on Public Health held in Melbourne.
 She has also served on committees for many other conferences.

 Helen is widely published in journals and has several textbooks including Understanding Health (Oxford University Press, 5th edition will be published in October 2021).
 Her other co-edited books include Understanding the Australian Health Care System (Elsevier), Health Promotion (OUP), and Community Nursing Practice (Allen and Unwin).